jenkinsci/overops-query-plugin/README.md

 ### Show Top Issues

-Prints the top X events (as provided by this parameter) with the highest volume of errors detected within the active time window, This is useful when used in conjunction with Max Error Volume to identify the errors which caused a build to fail.
+Prints the top X events (as provided by this parameter) with the highest volume of errors detected in the current build.
+This is used in conjunction with Max Error Volume and Unique Error Volume to identify the errors which caused a build to fail.

-### Show Query Results
+### Debug Mode

-If checked, all queries will be displayed in the OverOps reliability report.
+If checked, all queries and results will be displayed in the OverOps reliability report.
 For debugging purposes only.

-### Verbose Mode

-If checked, all query results will be displayed in the OverOps reliability report.
-For advanced debugging purposes only.

-### Analysis Wait Time (seconds)

-Delay time before querying OverOps (in seconds).
-This is meant to ensure analytics data has been transmitted to and analyzed by OverOps before the plugin performs a query.